Right to Information

 The applicant can also request an external review, which will be undertaken by the Queensland Information Commissioner.
 The application for external review must:

-- be made within 20 business days from the date of the written notice of the decision; and
+- be made within 20 business days from the date of the written notice of the decision or within the longer period the information commissioner allows; and

 - be lodged with the Queensland Information Commissioner.